Hooks Well Meadows, Great Cressingham

-Hooks Well Meadows, Great Cressingham is a 15.6 ha biological Site of Special Scientific Interest near Great Cressingham] in Norfolk.
+Hooks Well Meadows, Great Cressingham is a 15.6 ha biological Site of Special Scientific Interest near Great Cressingham in Norfolk, England.

 This site has had a long history of traditional management.
 The diverse habitats include fen meadow, herb-rich wet grassland, acidic flushes, dry calcareous grassland and wet alder woodland, which has carpets of sphagnum mosses.

 The site is a Ministry of Defence training area with no public access.